Jump to Recipe

 These sweet potato smiley fries are a healthier alternative to a classic!
-They’re gluten-free, AIP, and made with wholesome ingredients.
+They’re made with white sweet potato and grain-free flours.

-These smiley fries are perfect for the young and young at heart that have food intolerances!
-They’re made with sweet potato instead of white potato, and are gluten-free and grain-free.
+These smiley fries are perfect for the young and young at heart who have food intolerances!
+They’re made with sweet potato instead of white potato and are gluten-free and grain-free.

 • Japanese sweet potato.
 I highly recommend sticking with Japanese sweet potato if possible as it’s starchier and less sweet.
 You can likely use other varieties of sweet potato though it will most likely change the flavor and color.